Marcon History, Family Crest & Coats of Arms

 - Antonio Marcon, aged 24, who settled in America from Bellumo, Italy, in 1909

-- Agostino Marcon, aged 30, who emigrated to the United States from Vazzola, Italy, in 1910
+- Agostino Marcon, aged 30, who immigrated to the United States from Vazzola, Italy, in 1910

-- Angelo Marcon, aged 22, who emigrated to the United States from Conegliano, Italy, in 1911
+- Angelo Marcon, aged 22, who immigrated to the United States from Conegliano, Italy, in 1911

 - Angele Marcon, aged 33, who landed in America from Vittorio, Italia, in 1912

-- Albino Marcon, aged 19, who emigrated to America from Villadelconte, Italy, in 1913
+- Albino Marcon, aged 19, who immigrated to America from Villadelconte, Italy, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)